Crawley Friday Darts League Rules 2025/2026

 Once play commences, only the players involved in the next game can practice on the board.
 It is the home teams responsibility to start the match on time.
 Any team that fails to start on time can be penalised the 1st game after 10mins.
 All games to be continuous with no breaks to keep the game flowing.

-Rule 6: There will be two divisions, Premier division and an A division.
+6) There will be two divisions, Premier division and an A division.

 Playing format for the premier division:

-3 x doubles, 501 best of 3, away captain to nominate first pair then vice versa
+3 x doubles, 501 best of 3, away captain to nominate first pair then vice versa.

-6 x singles 501 best of 5, to be played in drawn order
+6 x singles 501 best of 5, to be played in drawn order.

-Playing format for the A division:
+Playing format for the A division will be:

-3 x doubles, 501 best of 3, away captain to nominate first pair then vice versa
+3 x doubles, 501 best of 3, away captain to nominate first pair then vice versa.

-6 x singles 501 best of 3, to be played in drawn order
+6 x singles 501 best of 3, to be played in drawn order.

-Singles: It was agreed that the singles would still be drawn but the captains will place the names in the order of play.
+It was agreed that the singles would still be drawn but the captains will place the names in the order of play.
 This will prevent having to move games for players who may have to leave early etc. Only players present at the time of the draw to be included. (common sense to this rule should be given to allow genuine reasons for players who are not able to be there for the draw)

-Rule 7: Points will be awarded as follows:
+7) Points will be awarded as follows:

-1 Point for each game won, to a maximum of 9 pts per match
+1 Point for each game won, to a maximum of 9 pts per match.

 The team with the most points in each division at the conclusion will be deemed the Champions.
 If a tie then the team with the most match wins is the better, thereafter the most l80s recorded in league matches count.